obaydmerz/powerjs/README.md

 ### Read more

-For more information and advanced usage, check out the [PowerJS Wiki](https://github.com/obaydmerz/powerjs/wiki)
+For more information and advanced usage, check out the [PowerJS Wiki](https://github.com/obaydmerz/powerjs/wiki).

+You can join our [discord server](https://discord.gg/2xZEbG4Mb2).